AkiyukiOkayasu/onnx_audio_plugin/README.md

 # Onnx Audio Plugin

-Audio plug-in example using ONNX.
+Audio plug-in minimum example using ONNX.
-This project is not product ready.
-Note that this is only a minimal sample of using ONNX with audio plug-ins.
+This project is not product ready and is not practical.
+However, it is for anyone who wants to know about a minimum audio plug-in using ONNX.

 If you are looking for practicality then you may want to check out [RTNeural](https://github.com/jatinchowdhury18/RTNeural).

 ## Install